Regional effects of the 2021–2023 global energy crisis: United Kingdom

-From August 2021, high European wholesale natural gas prices caused 31 domestic suppliers in the United Kingdom to go out of business, out of a total of 70 that had been in operation at the beginning of the year.
+From August 2021, high European wholesale natural gas prices caused 31 domestic suppliers in the United Kingdom to go out of business, out of a total of 70 that had been in operation at the beginning of the year, as customer payments were insufficient to cover energy cost.
 In September 2021, panic buying of petrol and diesel fuel by consumers in the United Kingdom caused serious disruption to the supply of road fuel.

 The National Institute of Economic and Social Research reported that increasing energy bills have been the cause of double-digit inflation on the British Isles due to a disruption of energy sales from Eastern Europe.
 Economists said that inflation could remain high and likely increase until September 2023.

 The energy crisis in the U.K. gave rise to a new societal trend, known as the 'Don't Pay Movement'.
 With 170,000 signatories the group expects to grow to one million members, and pledges to cancel direct debit payments to energy companies on Oct.
 1 when household energy bills are expected to increase by 80%.
 While the government decried the movement as "irresponsible", it may have influenced Britain's Prime Minister Liz Truss to expedite new energy relief measures.